kubescape/kubescape/docs/multi-architecture-image-scanning.md

 1. If a Pod has `spec.nodeName` and that Node was collected, Kubescape uses the Node's `kubernetes.io/os` and `kubernetes.io/arch` labels.
 2. Otherwise, it evaluates exact OS and architecture values in `spec.nodeSelector`.
-3. It also evaluates `In` expressions in `requiredDuringSchedulingIgnoredDuringExecution` node affinity.
+3. It also evaluates platform expressions in `requiredDuringSchedulingIgnoredDuringExecution` node affinity.
+4. Partial and negative constraints such as `NotIn` filter the platforms observed on collected Nodes.
-4. If a workload can run on multiple platform variants in a heterogeneous cluster, each observed variant is scanned once.
+5. If a workload can run on multiple platform variants in a heterogeneous cluster, each allowed observed variant is scanned once.
-5. If no safe platform can be inferred, Kubescape preserves the image provider's existing default behavior.
+6. If no platform constraint is present and no Node platform is available, Kubescape preserves the image provider's existing default behavior.

 Preferred node affinity is not treated as a platform guarantee.
 The Kubernetes scheduler may ignore a preference, so narrowing a scan from preferred affinity could omit the image that actually runs.